Current as of December 2014 | Download print version (in PDF)

 Non-stock, non-profit organizations and associations engaged in trade or business whose gross sales or receipts do not exceed PHP 1,919,500 (approximately USD 43,000) for any twelve-month period—or the amount as adjusted every three years depending on the annual Consumer Price Index—are required to register with the Bureau of Internal Revenue as non-VAT entities and pay the corresponding registration fee (Revenue Regulation 16-2005 and Revenue Regulation 16-2011 Section 9.236-2(3) and (4) as to the threshold limit).
 Non-VAT registered entities are subject to a tax of 3% of their monthly gross sales or receipts (RA 9337 Section 7, which amends Tax Code Section 109(z); Revenue Regulation 16-2005 Section 4.116-1).

 Certain goods relevant to NPOs may be exempted from customs duties, including among others:

 - Imported articles donated to, or for the account of, any duly registered relief organization, not operated for profit, for free distribution among the needy, upon certification by the Department of Social Services and Development or the Department of Education, Culture and Sports;

-- Economic, technical, vocational, scientific, philosophical, historical, and cultural books and/or publications or those educational, scientific and cultural materials covered by international agreements or commitments binding upon the Philippine Government so certified by the Department of Education, Culture and Sports;
+- Economic, technical, vocational, scientific, philosophical, historical, and cultural books and/or publications or those educational, scientific, and cultural materials covered by international agreements or commitments binding upon the Philippine Government and so certified by the Department of Education, Culture and Sports;

 - Religious books and other publications for religious uses;